Introduction

 Your staller needs to hit an upper bound of 350K speed by the end of 5850 waves.

 If your burst is Wobbuffet or Farinacl, it survives with 60 or so golden + 99 normal eggs until waves 3200, when it starts to need more eggs to consistently hit level cap.
-By the time it stops hitting level cap with max eggs in a single paradox fight, you're comfortable two-shotting at level cap of the previous XX50; maybe a bit higher if you caught something along the way.
+By the time it stops hitting level cap with max eggs in a single paradox fight, you're comfortably two-shotting at level cap of the previous XX50; maybe a bit higher if you caught something along the way.

 You need around 12 golden eggs on a Mienshao fused with Dugtrio, 18-19 on poli-trio throughout the run.